PandaSekh/domestika-downloader-V3/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to the project.

-**Related Documentation:**
-- [README.md](README.md) - Project overview, installation, and usage instructions
-- [FUTURE.md](FUTURE.md) - Potential future enhancements and features

 ## Getting Started

 ### Prerequisites

-- Node.js 20 or higher
+- Node.js 22 or higher
 - npm
 - Git
 - ffmpeg (see README.md for installation instructions)